 16th Avenue and South Main Street, Council Bluffs, Iowa

 The museum is currently closed for the season and will reopen May 6.
+Hours will be 1-4 on Thursdays and Fridays.
 To arrange group tours please phone or e-mail.

 Historical Society of Pottawattamie County members: Free

 Seniors (60 & over) and AAA Members: $6.00

 Ages 5 and under free